MIC-Laboratory/IEEE-NER-2023-EffiE/README.md

 * Figure 2: sEMG Data Preprocessing

 ## Data Preprocessing
-Each raw sEMG value is an 8-bit unsigned number ranging 0 - 255, so we change the sEMG values from unsigned to signed by subtracting the value by 256 if the sEMG value is greater than 127.
+As shown in the fig.5, the Myo Armband includes 8 channels, so each raw sEMG value is an 8-bit unsigned number ranging 0 - 255, so we change the sEMG values from unsigned to signed by subtracting the value by 256 if the sEMG value is greater than 127.
 One sEMG sample per channel sampled at 5 ms makes up an sEMG array shaped 1x8.
 Then, we combine 32 sEMG arrays to create an sEMG window (8 × 32).
 So, each window is sampled at 160 ms with 80 ms overlapping step of 16.
 Finally, we will have one set of mean and standard deviation for each of the 8 channels calculated from the sEMG samples, obtained from the NinaPro DB5 dataset gestures used during pre-training.
 And we subtract each EMG value with the local mean divided by the local standard deviation.

 ## Files Overview